My purpose

 Purpose is not a grand declaration that a person makes once in life.
 Purpose is a daily practice.
 It shows up in the smallest interactions and the largest commitments.
 It defines how I greet the barista who hands me a cup of coffee, how I speak to the person checking my groceries, how I show up for my colleagues, and how I listen to the people I love.
 Purpose is present in every opportunity to create a connection.

-This principle shapes my approach to leadership, parenting, friendship, and community.
-My life’s work is to help create spaces where people know they are seen, valued, and safe.
+Maya Angelou observed that people will forget what you said and forget what you did, though they will carry forever the feeling of how you made them feel.
+That truth is the architecture of everything I do.
+My life's work is to help create spaces where people know they are seen, valued, and safe.
 I want people to leave interactions with me feeling more grounded in their worth, not less.

 The power of intentionality and clarity